Control Your Drug Costs

 Controlling drug costs is one of the major challenges of our health care system.
 CareFirst helps to manage these expenses through the formulary system, which gives preference to the most effective medications that are also the most cost-efficient.

-Here is a sample of brand-name vs. generic drug costs.
-If your medication doesn’t have a generic equivalent, ask your doctor if there’s a generic drug that will work for you.
+Here's a sample of brand-name versus generic drug costs.
+If your medication doesn't have a generic equivalent, ask your doctor if there's a generic alternative that will work for you.

 Average Monthly Cost* of Brand